yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_foundation/language_models.md

 P\left(w_{1:n}\right) \approx \prod_{i=1}^{N} P\left(w_{i} | w_{i-n+1:n-1}\right).
 $$

-Intuitively, perplexity is roughly the \textbf{inverse probability} of the test set.
+Intuitively, perplexity is roughly the **inverse probability** of the test set.
 Therefore, a good larnguage model will assign high probability to the test set and produce a low perplexity value.
 Since $\ln P(w_{1:N}) \le 0$, the perplexity is always greater than or equal to 1.0.
 Since the longer the sentence, the more negative $\ln P$ tends to be, the normalization by sentence length $N$ reduces such impact.

 ````{prf:remark} Caveats
 To compare the performance of two different language models, it is necessary to **keep the vocabulary and the actual word to special token mapping the same. **